 Do you know that feeling when you visit a new city and want to discover it all, street by street?
 That's the thrill many feel when they first set foot in Bucharest, Romania.
-The capital of Romania, Bucharest has a rich tapestry of historical buildings, day trips from Bucharest, and a buzzing nightlife, worthy of the title "Little Paris".
+The capital of Romania, Bucharest, has a rich tapestry of historical buildings, day trips from Bucharest, and a buzzing nightlife worthy of the title "Little Paris".

 Bucharest's history starts with a curse: the city's name appears for the first time in a medieval document dated during Vlad the Impaler reign, a prince who would later inspire Dracula's Castle legends.
 The prince was angry because the inhabitants refused to give him support during the attacks against the Turks.
 However, today, when you visit Bucharest and its bustling Piata Unirii or explore the capital’s street art, the past seems a distant memory.